 - stay at home and book a test if you develop coronavirus symptoms

 work from home where possible and appropriate

 Further detail on all of these is contained in this guidance.

 We have worked with representative organisations and trades unions to ensure this guidance is evidence-based, fair and ethical, clear and realistic.
 As each venue is different, NAs and Professional Clubs with stadiums should work with representative organisations and / or trades unions to determine how best to apply this guidance in their specific circumstances.

-The guidance emphasises in particular the importance of undertaking a robust and ongoing risk based assessment with full input from trade union or workforce representatives, and to keep all risk mitigation measures under regular review so that workplaces continue to feel, and be, safe.
+This guidance emphasises, in particular, the importance of undertaking robust and ongoing risk-based assessments with full input from trade union or workforce representatives, and to keep all risk mitigation measures under regular review.

 Other key guidance includes:

-- NHS Inform, which has a wide range of useful public-facing information including details on symptoms and what to do
+- NHS Inform, which has a wide range of useful public-facing information including details on symptoms and what to do; and

 This is provided as guidance only and does not amount to legal advice.
 NAs and Professional Clubs may wish to seek their own advice to ensure compliance with all legal requirements.